 Anti-Magic Shell absorbs up to 30% of your maximum health in magic damage over 5 seconds, and generates Runic Power based on the damage absorbed.
 This should be used to mitigate magic damage throughout the fight, while the added Runic Power will help increase your DPS.
 You can also use it before a magic debuff is applied to you in order to prevent the application.

 Anti-Magic Zone places a zone on the ground that reduces magic damage taken by 20% for the duration.
-This is a raid cooldown new to Death Knights and provides us with incredible utility for Mythic+ and Raid.
+The maximum amount that can be absorbed is equal to 1.5 times your Maximum Health, increased by your Versatility.
+This is a strong raid cooldown.

 For more detailed information on how these abilities are used in your rotation, please read our rotation page linked below.